OpenNebula/docs/source/legacy_components/vcenter_driver/vcenter_driver.rst

         BRIDGE_TYPE = "vcenter_port_groups"
     ]

 See the :ref:`Networking Drivers reference <devel-nm>` for more information about these parameters, and how to customize and extend the drivers.
-The :ref:`vCenter Networking Setup <vmware_networking_setup>` guide gives more details on the vCenter networking model in OpenNebula.

 vCenter Monitoring Drivers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~